Quiescent X-ray variability in the neutron star Be/X-ray transient GRO J1750-27: Introduction

-The source distance is highly uncertain, with estimates ranging from 12~kpc to 22~kpc \citep[see][and references therein]{Shaw2009}.
-Unfortunately, the source is not detected with \textit{Gaia} so we could not improve on the source distance ourselves (see also Appendix\,\ref{Appendix:GROJ1750_Gaia_distances}).
-Therefore, we calculated the luminosity (for both models) and the radius of the emission region (for the blackbody model) using both distances.
-This resulted in X-ray luminosity (L${_X}$) for the source of L${_X}\sim$2-3$\times10^{32}$~erg~s$^{-1}$ or L${_X}\sim$0.7-1$\times10^{33}$~erg~s$^{-1}$ for the blackbody model (see Fig.\,\ref{fig:GROJ1750_BBody}) and L${_X}\sim$3-5$\times10^{32}$~erg~s$^{-1}$ or L${_X}\sim$1-1.8$\times10^{33}$~erg~s$^{-1}$ for the power-law model (see Fig.\,\ref{fig:GROJ1750_PWL}) assuming a distance of 12~kpc or 22~kpc, respectively.
-In the case of the blackbody model, there was no clear evolution in the temperature of the source (kT$_\text{bb}\sim$1.1~keV); the temperatures measured for the two observations were consistent with each other.
-Similarly, the radii of the emission regions (R$_\text{bb}\sim$32-44~m for 12~kpc and R$_\text{bb}\sim$58-80~m for 22~kpc) were consistent within the errors (see Table\,\ref{tab:GROJ1750_Table4}).
-The inferred radii are much smaller than the NS radius which would suggest that, if the blackbody model is a correct description of the spectra, the emission likely came from a small region on the NS surface, e.g., from hot spots at the magnetic poles.
-In the case of the power-law model, the fit results showed that the observed spectra are relatively hard with photon indices ($\Gamma$) of $\sim$0.9-1 (see Table\,\ref{tab:GROJ1750_Table5}; as also suggested by the relatively high blackbody temperatures).
+If no matter reaches the NS surface when Be/X-ray transients are in the propeller regime, it might be possible that the NS becomes visible at L$_\textnormal{X} \sim$0.9-3$\times10^{32}$\,erg~s$^{-1}$ or L${_X} \sim$1.6-5.3$\times10^{32}$\,erg~s$^{-1}$ or L${_X} \sim$1.1~keV; see Fig.\,\ref{fig:P3_GROJ1750_bbody}); the temperatures measured for the three observations were consistent with each other.
+Similarly, the radii of the emission regions R$_\textnormal{bb} \sim$47-80\,m for 22\,kpc) were consistent within the errors (see Table\,\ref{tab:P3_GROJ1750_spectral_results} and Fig.\,\ref{fig:P3_GROJ1750_bbody}).
+The inferred radii are much smaller than the NS radius which would suggest that, if the blackbody model is a correct description of the spectra, the emission likely came from a small region on the NS surface, e.g., from hot spots at the magnetic poles (this conclusion also holds if we fit the spectra using a neutron star atmosphere model; see Appendix\,\ref{Appendix:P3_GROJ1750_NSA_model}).
+In the case of the power-law model, the results from the fit showed that the observed spectra are relatively hard with photon indices ($\Gamma$) of $\sim$0.9-1.6 (see Fig.\,\ref{fig:P3_GROJ1750_pwl} and Table\,\ref{tab:P3_GROJ1750_spectral_results}; as also suggested by the relatively high blackbody temperatures).